Teamfight Tactics Guide by PsiGuard

 Items and item components both increase the champion's base stats, but completed items have additional unique effects that can drastically change how that champion operates.
 Check out the full list of items and their individual effects and plan ahead to figure out which items will be best for your team composition.
 Also keep in mind that AP items increase a champion's ability damage, while AD items increase a champion's basic attack damage.
 Even traditionally AD champions can use AP items to enhance their abilities!

 The Spatula component provides no stats, but upgrades into special items that can add Class tags to any champion, or even increase your total team size!
 Plan out your uses for the Spatula carefully and don't equip it to a champion until you're ready to upgrade it into a full item.
 Adding a new class to a champion can allow it to fit better into your team composition and will also grant that class' active bonuses to the equipped champion.
-This means you can do some crazy stuff like add the Assassin class to an AD carry to increase their critical strike damage, or add the Glacial class to give them a chance to stun enemies on hit.

 If you're high on HP, it can be worth holding onto a few item components until you find exactly the right items to combine with.
 You don't need to immediately equip your items to a champion, though of course it'll increase your chances of winning the next round.
 You can also choose to equip an item to a champion that you're planning on selling soon, since you'll get the item right back when you sell the champion.